 (2) The required six (6) semester hours or 90 hours of in-service training may not have been used previously to renew the same certificate and must be earned within the five years prior to the renewal.

-(3) For the renewal of a school nurse certificate, the holder must also submit a copy of an appropriate license to practice as a Registered Professional Nurse in Maine and take appropriate professional development.
+(3) For the renewal of a school nurse certificate, the holder must also submit a copy of an appropriate license to practice as a Registered Professional Nurse in Maine, reflecting successful completion of appropriate professional development.

-(4) If a holder is employed by an SAU, the renewal must be processed through the SAU.
+(4) If a holder is employed by a SAU, the renewal must be processed through the SAU.

-(5) An applicant for certification who does not receive positive verification from the may appeal to the Commissioner, pursuant to Me.
-Dept. of Ed.
-Reg.
-119.
+(5) An applicant for certification who does not receive positive verification from the SAU may appeal to the Commissioner, pursuant to Maine Department of Education Regulation 119.

 5. Certificate for a Certified Educational Technician

-A. Function: A certified educational technician provides supportive educational services There are three levels of authorization for the increasing levels of responsibility for planning and supervision of students.
+A. Function: A certified educational technician provides supportive educational services.
+There are three levels of certification for the increasing levels of responsibility for planning and supervision of students.
 A superintendent, headmaster or a Child Development Services director who employs an individual as an educational technician in violation of this Section shall be subject to penalties in Section 4.3 of this rule.
-An authorization specifies the applicable levels: 9-12 for career and technical education, public preschool-12, or birth to school age 5.
+A certificate specifies the applicable levels: 6-12 for career and technical education, pre-K-12, or birth to school age 5.
 Tutors shall meet the requirements of educational technicians, with the level determined by the amount of responsibility and level of supervision that is provided for the position, as specified in this section.

 (1) Educational Technician I